avvo/avrolixr/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+[Available in Hex](https://hex.pm/packages/avrolixr), the package can be installed as:

   1. Add `avrolixr` to your list of dependencies in `mix.exs`: